The Immigration Hour: Latest Updates, Timely Insights and Practical Strategies

 Friday, 29 August 2025

 Are you struggling with longer visa processing times and unsure how to protect your clients as delays keep growing?
 The debate continues: unprecedented delays in processing, especially with the Subclass 482 Skills in Demand (SID) visa, are creating real challenges for immigration lawyers and agents.
-But are there strategies you can use right now to improve your clients’ situation and make your work easier?
+But what practical steps can you take now to support your clients and streamline your workflow?

 Description